-The second DA is their final chance of a reprieve.
-Once their 60 days has run out, that’s it.
+The third DA however is their absolute final chance of a reprieve.
+Once their time has run out, that’s it.
 No more time.
 PTS.

 Places are offered by rescue organisations who can provide full rescue back up.
 Transport costs must be raised by the receiving organisation and then Madalina can book the dogs a place on the transport van.

-If no overseas rescue place is offered, then a second DA is needed (if not already had it).
+If no overseas rescue place is offered, then a further DA is needed (if not already had it).

 Once this time runs out, no overseas rescue offer = dog pts.

 Dogs board the happy bus and begin their long journey to their new lives.
-Lots of paperwork that I don’t understand is also involved here.
+Lots of paperwork is also involved here.

-Only once they leave the public shelter are they no longer at risk of being pts by the local authority.
+Only once they leave the shelter are they no longer at risk of being pts.